Editor’s Note: This Article Has Been Updated 7/5/2023

 By now we’ve got a clearer view on what’s still potentially viable for the rest of the year.
 If you were planning on POLARIS or CIO-SP4 revenue this year…that’s cute.
 Time to scrub the low probability wins out of the report and get real clear on what’s feasible.
 Are those P-wins really accurate?

 Time to reassess and plan out the second part of the year.
 The industry is heating up – we all are chomping at the bit to get back out on the road, and see customers, employees, and partners.
 Take the time to do a gut check before it gets crazy.
-If you’re already feeling overwhelmed, reach out!
+If you’re already feeling overwhelmed with mid-year planning, reach out!
 BOOST has a variety of partners and friends to help meet your needs.